Rapidly rising sickle cell disease

 Sickle cell disease is becoming more common in the UK.
 There are a few reasons for this.
 First, the number of people diagnosed with the condition is increasing every year.
 About 250 new cases of sickle cell disease are reported annually in the UK.

-Second, sickle cell disease is most common among people from African, Caribbean, and South Asian backgrounds.
+Second, the condition is most common among people from African, Caribbean, and South Asian backgrounds.
 These groups have a higher chance of carrying the gene for sickle cell disease.
 As more people from these backgrounds live in the UK, the number of cases continues to rise.

 Finally, better screening programs in the UK are helping doctors find sickle cell disease early.
 This means more people are being diagnosed and getting the care they need.